 I discovered that he was just as obsessed with travel as I am, and he’d spent much of his life moving around in different Southern African countries.
 His favourite country was Botswana and he offered me plenty of advice on my upcoming trip to Namibia.
 In exchange, I told him all about my life in Portugal, and when he told me he wanted to plan a trip to Lisbon, we exchanged contact details.

 He was hopeful he would one day be able to get a passport and travel further afield than Africa.

 He asked me what I thought of David Trump (yes, David) and I told him I thought he was an awful human being.
 Linda told me he thought he was crazy.
-We both agreed he was crazy.
+We agreed he was both awful and crazy.

 He told me about the village he grew up in, and how when he returned recently, he was horrified to discover that not one of the children who were living there had enough food to eat more than once a day.
 73% of Swaziland’s rural population lives below the poverty line and earns less than $1.90 a day.